How Much Does It Cost to Replace a Light Fixture in 2025?

 The average cost of removing a light fixture ranges from $50 to $250, depending on the labor required.
 Detaching a simple pendant light can be done in as little as 15 minutes, while a complicated removal can take over two hours.
 The price will increase if additional work, such as disposal and wire capping, is required.

-The cost to install under-cabinet lighting depends on the length of your cabinets, the amount of fixtures required, and the desired brightness.
-Most homeowners pay an average of $230 to $300 per fixture.
-The average rule is to install one fixture for every eight to 12 inches of cabinet length.
+The cost to install under-cabinet lighting depends on the length of your cabinets, the number of fixtures required, and the desired brightness.
+Most homeowners pay an average of $200 to $500 per fixture.
+The average rule is to install one fixture for every 8 to 12 inches of cabinet length.

 Flickering or dimming, frequent burnouts, visible damage, hot temperatures, or burning smells are the top warning signs that a light fixture requires replacement.
 If you notice these signs, contact an electrician immediately to prevent electrical hazards or fire.